MaxPleaner/email_endpoint/README.md

    - Note: this inability to set breakpoints turned out to be so annoying that I added an override.
 Now `env SERVER_URL=http://localhost:9292 rspec` can be used to test against the running local server.
-   - Also note: The tests do something similar with a local SMTP server.
-     Unless `env SMTP_ADDRESS` is set with the `rspec` call, one will be fired up dynamically.

 5. Using a backport definition of Kernel#yield_self, which was added in Ruby 2.5

-6. The integration tests actually send the email using the email service, and check whether it was delivered to a gmail address.
-There is some required `sleep` when doing this which is fundamentally finnicky (it has to wait for the email to arrive), which could possibly be removed if a post hook were added to the email client.

-7. The unit tests do no network calls (all of that is stubbed), making them run quicker.
-It's easy to run only the unit or integration tests with `rspec spec/unit/` or `rspec spec/integration/`.
-Most of the methods have unit tests, including the private ones.

 #### issues encountered